OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 5. Choose **Next**.
 6. If you're adding an add-in from the Office Store, select the add-in.
 The add-in is now enabled.
 7. Choose **Edit** to assign the add-in to users.
-8. Search for the people or groups who you want to deploy the add-in and choose **Add** next to their name.
+8. Search for the people or groups to whom you want to deploy the add-in and choose **Add** next to their name.
 9. Choose **Save**, review the add-in settings, and then choose **Close**.

 If the add-in supports add-in commands, the commands will appear on the Office application ribbon for all users to whom the add-in is deployed.

-If the add-in does not support add-in commands, users can add it from the **My Add-ins** button.
-To add the add-in:
+If the add-in does not support add-in commands, users can add it from the **My Add-ins** button by doing the following:

 1. In Word 2016, Excel 2016, or PowerPoint 2016, choose **Insert** > **My Add-ins**.
 2. Choose the **Admin Managed** tab in the add-in window.